-The grey boxes in Figure 3 represent the manuscripts extracted from our identified corpus.
-The manuscripts also discuss other AI principles, such as Google's AI principles, IBM's everyday ethics for AI, Microsoft's guidelines for conversational bots, Intel's recommendations for public policy principles on AI, the Montreal Declaration for Responsible AI, or the Future of Life's Asilomar AI principles (Morley et al., 2020).
+The gray boxes in Figure 3 represent the manuscripts extracted from our identified corpus.
+The manuscripts also discuss other AI principles, such as Google’s AI principles, IBM’s Everyday Ethics for AI, Microsoft’s guidelines for conversational bots, Intel’s recommendations for public policy principles on AI, the Montreal Declaration for Responsible AI, and the Future of Life's Asilomar AI principles (Morley et al., 2020).
 In addition, Turing’s article on the imitation game was cited the most among the considered manuscripts.
-However, it did not achieve a score high enough to be classified as L1.
-That is why we visualized the paper in a white box.
-The circle on the bottom right in the figure highlights possible future fundamental IS papers on ethical dimensions of AI.
+However, it did not achieve a score high enough to be classified as L1, which is why we visualized the paper in a white box.
+The circle on the bottom right in the figure highlights possible future fundamental IS papers on the ethical dimensions of AI.

 Discussion